 What if your child gets a PhD., plays professional basketball, and plows his earnings into successful businesses that make him a billionaire?
 Has he achieved success?
 Have you helped him?
 No!
 No!
 Because none of these things will help him in the important matters of life, or help him secure the favor of God and good men (Pr 22:1; Luke 2:52).

-You cannot cheat the law of heaven!
-If you seek to find fulfillment or success by any other means, you will be sorely disappointed; and your whole life will be a painful experiment in vain and vexing futility!
-Seek wisdom and understanding from the preserved Scriptures of God and live a fulfilling and successful life!
-If you do not even know how to get started, He will liberally answer your prayer for wisdom (James 1:5).
+You cannot cheat the laws of heaven.
+If you seek to find fulfillment or success by any other means, you will be sorely disappointed, and your whole life will be a painful experiment in vain and vexing futility.
+Seek wisdom and understanding from the preserved Scriptures of God and live a fulfilling and successful life.
+If you do not know how to get started, God will liberally answer your prayer for wisdom (James 1:5).

-But David had wisdom far beyond right thinking, speaking, and acting.
+David had wisdom far beyond right thinking, speaking, and acting.
 He had wisdom to see beyond this life and into the next.
-He saw and believed God's promises in Jesus Christ, and it was in the sweet comfort of that wisdom he died (II Sam 23:1-5).
-The ultimate measure of folly is to exalt anything in this world without regard for the next!
-David saw his Son and his Lord as the true object for life and death (Ps 110:1)!
+He saw and believed God’s promises in Jesus Christ, and it was in the sweet comfort of that wisdom he died (II Sam 23:1-5).
+The ultimate measure of folly is to exalt anything in this world without regard for the next.
+David saw his Son and his Lord, Jesus Christ, as the true object for both life and death (Ps 110:1).